Pittsburgh Tribune-Review: Kent State and the Pulitzer

-The Tribune-Review owns several "satellite" papers that insert or surround the regional publication with neighborhood-specific stories.
+The Tribune-Review owns several satellite papers that insert or surround the regional publication with neighborhood-specific stories.
 The Valley News Dispatch, of Pittsburgh suburbs Tarentum and New Kensington is one such satellite.
 Local journalism student John Filo worked for the publication while attending nearby Kent State University and served as the Valley News Dispatch's correspondent of the Kent State shootings.
-His photography that day has ascended to iconic status and won the paper its only Pulitzer Prize.
+His photography that day has ascended to iconic status and won the newspaper its only Pulitzer Prize.

-1990s expansion, and North Hills News Record

 During a newspaper strike that temporarily shut down the Post-Gazette and ultimately closed the Pittsburgh Press, Scaife launched the Pittsburgh Tribune-Review, an edition of the Greensburg-based Tribune-Review covering Allegheny County and Pittsburgh.
 Over time, it became a stand-alone newspaper headquartered on Pittsburgh's North Side.
 In 1997, Scaife added to his small collection of newspapers by purchasing The Daily Courier of Connellsville, the Leader Times of Kittanning and The Valley Independent of Monessen from Thomson Newspapers.

 In late 1997, Scaife's NewsWorks facility opened in the North Hills.
 In December 1997, the Tribune-Review company purchased the North Hills News Record, even though four months earlier, then-Trib president Ed Harrell told the Pittsburgh Business Times that the company was not interested in the News Record.
 Nine months after purchasing the North Hills News Record from Gannett Company, Tribune-Review Publishing Co. announced the paper would be merged with the Pittsburgh Trib.
 The News Record was most successful during the newspaper strike of the early 1990s.

 At its demise, the North Hills News Record had a daily circulation of more than 16,000, nearly 1,000 less than its circulation before the Trib bought it.
 In early 2000, the Trib announced the "News Record" name would retire after more than two years of a combined "Tribune-Review/North Hills News Record" banner.
 North Hills coverage would be wrapped into the Trib's neighborhoods section.